jitangupta/AzureDemos/SplendidCRM-Community/DeploymentGuide.md

 After the deployment is complete (this may take 15-20 minutes), you can find the public IP address of your new VM in the Azure portal.
 Open a web browser and navigate to `http://<Your-VM-Public-IP>` to access the SplendidCRM login page.

+## Monitoring the Installation

+The `Write-Host` messages from the PowerShell scripts will **not** appear in your local terminal.
+To see the live output and track the installation progress, follow these steps:

+1. Navigate to your resource group in the [Azure Portal](https://portal.azure.com).
+2. Once the deployment status shows the VM is created, click on the **Virtual Machine** resource.
+3. In the VM's left-hand menu, go to **Help** > **Extensions + applications**.
+4. You will see `CustomScriptExtension` in the list.
+Click on it.
+5. A new pane will open showing the status (e.g., `Provisioning succeeded`).
+The detailed status message box will contain all the output from your scripts, including all the `Write-Host` messages.
+This is the best place to troubleshoot if something goes wrong.

 ## Teardown

 To delete all the resources created in this guide and avoid ongoing charges, simply delete the resource group.